urvishp13/Expression-Evaluation/docs/testcases.md

 ## buildSymbols()

 Note: The underscores in the test cases are spaces: "_" is one space and "__" is two spaces.
-Spaces were put in the test cases to see if non-letter/non-numeric characters are properly skipped when parsing the expression.
+Spaces were put in the test cases to see if non-letter/non-numeric/non-operator characters are properly skipped when scanning the contents of the expression.

 There is no return value for this method.
-Instead, it is used to extract the scalars/arrays from the expresssion.
+Instead, it is used to extract the scalars/arrays from the expression.
 Its correctness was tested using the printScalars() and printArrays() methods provided by the coursework to see if the variables written in the expression were extracted.